Skip to main content

 I had not yet cleared the Class A.

-As I got to the front of the Class A and was almost clear of it, I experienced a sudden and large bang and my car was violently turned hard right across the nose of the Class A. My car became pressed against its nose, perpendicular to the direction of travel, and my tires were screeching as I was bulldozed sideways by the Class A. No input in steering or brakes seemed to affect a change in my trajectory so I released the controls and rode it out.
+As I got to the front of the Class A and was almost clear of it, I experienced a sudden and large bang and my car was violently turned hard right across the nose of the Class A. My car became pressed against its nose, perpendicular to the direction of travel, and my tires were screeching as I was being bulldozed sideways by the Class A. No input in steering or brakes seemed to affect a change in my trajectory so I released the controls and rode it out.

 After what seemed like an eternity, we slowed and merged toward the shoulder of the road after about 400-500 feet; when we finally came to a stop I put my car into gear and drove away from the Class A RV and stopped about 15 feet in front of it.
 I exited the car to evaluate my situation.